apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Enable (1) the use of huge pages on supported platforms.
 (Currently only Linux)

    You must also enable hugepages at the OS level.
-In modern Linux kernels, this can be done by setting ``/proc/sys/vm/nr_overcommit_hugepages`` to a sufficiently large value.
-It is reasonable to use (system memory/hugepage size) because these pages are only created on demand.
+In modern Linux kernels, this can be done by setting ``/proc/sys/vm/nr_hugepages`` and/or ``/proc/sys/vm/nr_overcommit_hugepages`` to a sufficiently large value.
+Check your system hugepage size (typically 2MB) using ``/proc/meminfo`` (look for ``Hugepagesize``).
+The configured number of ``nr_hugepages`` plus ``nr_overcommit_hugepages`` times the hugepage size will be the amount of ram availabe for hugepages.

    For more information on the implications of enabling huge pages, see `Wikipedia <http://en.wikipedia.org/wiki/Page_%28computer_memory%29#Page_size_trade-off>_`.

+   If hugepages are enabled, then the iobuffer allocator and cache directory entries will attempt to allocate hugepages for storage.
+If the number of hugepages is exhausted, the allocators will revert back to regular size pages.

 .. ts:cv:: CONFIG proxy.config.dump_mem_info_frequency INT 0
    :reloadable: